bonbon123123/generating_point_maps/README.md

-To use type python main.py in console i window that will pop up pres left mouse button to start generating maps
+To use type "python main.py" in console

+i window that will pop up pres left mouse button to start generating maps